the-programmers-hangout/HotBot/hotbotsetup.md

    - Connector/J

 4. When prompted, select the following for each tab given:
-	- Under "Group Replication," select "Standalone MySQL Server / Classic MySQL Replication"
+	- Under "Group Replication", select "Standalone MySQL Server / Classic MySQL Replication"
-	- Under "Type and Networking," click next
+	- Under "Type and Networking", click next
-	- Under "Authentication," select the legacy option.
+	- Under "Authentication", select the legacy option.
-	- Under "Account and Roles," make and record the root password (you will need this later)
+	- Under "Account and Roles", make and record the root password (you will need this later)
 		- You don't need to make a user account
 	- Under "Windows Service", it is your personal choice whether to start the service at startup or not
 		- Keep everything else the same and finish the installation.